Perfect Fractional Matchings in Bipartite Graphs Via Proportional Allocations: Preliminaries

+\paragraph{Matching covered Graphs} Recall that a \emph{matching covered} bipartite graph is one which is connected and in which every edge is in some perfect matching.
+We extend the notion of matching covered to bipartite graphs that have supplies/capacities by considering perfect integral allocations: allocations $x$ such that $x_{ij} \in \Z$ for every edge $(i, j) \in E$ and so that for each $i \in I$, all supply is allocated ($\sum_{j \sim i} x_{ij} = S_i$), and for each $j \in J$ all capacity is used ($\sum_{i \sim j} x_{ij} = C_j$).
+Such a bipartite graph is said to be matching covered if every edge has positive allocation in some perfect integral allocation.
+Henceforth, we freely refer to allocations (integral or fractional) as matchings.

-Recall that a \emph{matching-covered} bipartite graph is one which is connected and in which every edge is in some perfect matching.
-An equivalent condition is that the graph has no nontrivial tight sets.
+An equivalent condition to being matching covered is that the graph has no nontrivial tight sets.
 That is, the graph does not contain a non-trivial subset $X$ of $I$ for which the set of neighbors $N(X)$ satisfies $C_{N(X)} = S_X$.
 Since the graph has a perfect matching, we know that Hall's condition is satisfied for every subset of $I$, and in particular $I$ is a tight set: $C_{N(I)} = S_I$.
+The following observation is folklore.

-\begin{observation} A connected bipartite graph $G = (I \cup J, E)$ with a perfect matching is matching-covered if and only if for every nonempty strict subset $X \subsetneq I$, Hall's condition is satisfied with some slack.
+\begin{observation} A connected bipartite graph $G = (I \cup J, E)$ with a perfect matching is matching covered if and only if for every nonempty strict subset $X \subsetneq I$, Hall's condition is satisfied with some slack.
 That is, $C_{N(X)} > S_X$. \end{observation}

 This can be proved by the same method as Hall's perfect matching theorem (see \cite[\S2.3]{LM24}, for example).